Mohammed-islam0907/learning-devops/Networking/Projects/solution.md

 ### 4. Configure DNS in Cloudflare
 - Added an A record
 - Name nginx
-- Entered IPv4 of EC2 instance
+- Entered public IPv4 of EC2 instance

 ### 5. Verify Setup
-- Entered [http://nginx.mohammed-devops.uk/](http://nginx.mohammed-devops.uk/) into browser ad it worked!!
+- Entered [http://nginx.mohammed-devops.uk/](http://nginx.mohammed-devops.uk/) into browser and it worked!!
 - Might not work when you are viewing because I terminated my EC2 instance to avoid unwanted costs

 ![nginx](../Images/nginx.png)